Vada Chennai: Plot

 2000: Anbu is bailed out of prison by Guna, but tells him that he does not want to work for Guna and wants to hone carrom players instead.
 Anbu then marries Padma.

 2003: At a coming-of-age ceremony for Thambi's daughter, a road contractor requests Guna and Senthil to come together to help in evicting people from Anbu's hamlet with the promise of houses and jobs.
 Anbu's friend Hameed, a bank officer, has petitioned against the project, and Guna requests Anbu's help to talk to Hameed.
-Later, Anbu then tells everything to Padma, including Rajan's story and how he had fought for the local people.
+During the ceremony Senthil also arrives and talks caringly with Anbu treating him like his own kin.
+Senthil's wife Maari tries to make Guna, Velu and Thambi reveal who the real culprit behind her husband's stabbing is, as the road contractor is trying to make a truce between Senthil and Guna but Guna refuses to reveal Anbu.
+Later, Anbu then tells everything to Padma, including Rajan's story and how he had fought for the local people and wonders whether to betray Hameed or not despite Padma's assurance that everything will be alright.